| A common mistake made by newcomers to 7 Card

 you to blow your cover with only four cards dealt.
 But I see people

+raise that hand over and over again.
 Why?
 If someone has nothing, they'll immediately drop.
 If someone

 also has a hidden pair (maybe higher than your Jacks), a re-raise